choderalab/modelforge/docs/for_developer.rst

   :align: center
   :alt: Alternative text

-The input of every neural network is the :py:class:`modelforge.dataset.dataset.NNPInput` dataclass as shown below.
+The input of every neural network is the :py:class:`modelforge.dataset.dataset.ModelInput` dataclass as shown below.
-Note that, for certain applications, it is useful to convert the dataclass to a `NamedTuple`, which can be done using the :py:meth:`modelforge.dataset.dataset.NNPInput.as_namedtuple` function.
+Note that, for certain applications, it is useful to convert the dataclass to a `NamedTuple`, which can be done using the :py:meth:`modelforge.dataset.dataset.ModelInput.as_namedtuple` function.

-.. autoclass:: modelforge.dataset.dataset.NNPInput
+.. autoclass:: modelforge.dataset.dataset.ModelInput
     :members: